 MSU Human Resources >> Benefits >> Dental >> Aetna Dental FAQs

-In a DMO (Dental Maintenance Organization), an enrollee selects a participating primary care dentist (PCD).
+In a DMO (Dental Maintenance Organization), an enrollee selects a participating Primary Care Dentist (PCD).
 Their primary dental care is provided by their PCD and only at locations that participate in the plan.
 Though the choice of providers is minimal, a DMO tends to cover a greater range of services at lower co-pays than traditional dental plans.

 Each dependent has to select a PCD.
 They can assign to a different DMO general dentist, but no person can elect a specialist, including a pediatric dentist, as their general dentist.

-It is recommended that you switch your Primary Care Dentist (PCD); you can switch your PCD as often as every 30 days.
+Yes, it is recommended that you switch your Primary Care Dentist (PCD); you can switch your PCD as often as every 30 days.
 If you do not switch your PCD, all services may not be covered unless considered an emergency.

 Aetna must permit the member to receive treatment from a non-participating dentist when no participating dentist is available.
 Aetna cannot limit the total fee charged for the case since there is no contractual agreement with that dentist.
 Aetna is not obligated to pay more than the covered percentage of the case fee.
 However, we do not wish to penalize the patient because we cannot locate a participating orthodontist.
-Therefore, the member's out-of-pocket may be, at most, an amount equal to what the copayment would have been based on the PPO fee schedule for an orthodontist.
+Therefore, the member's out-of-pocket may be, at most, an amount equal to what the co-payment would have been based on the PPO fee schedule for an orthodontist.
 This would be a specialty fee schedule.
 The balance will be paid even though it may exceed the standard covered percent of the dentist's charge.

 The patient can see a participating orthodontist without a referral.